nuxt/website-v2/content/fr/partners/index.md

 Partners

 #description
 Find your perfect match.
-Get help from a solutions partner or solutions provider.
+Get help from an agency partner or find a technology provider.

 #bottom
   :partners-bottom-hero